markgw/uh-nlp2021/docs/week4/index.md

    * *"the dog flew without past experience ."*

 > * Check that the new, extended grammar can be loaded
->   and that it covers the new sentence as well as the old
+>   and that it covers the new sentences as well as the old
 >   ones.
 >
 > **Submit the additional rules you needed to add**